stats-432sp2020/lectures/README.md

 All lecture slides are available here for easy presentation.

-If you are looking for the source, click the download to the left.
+If you are looking for the source, click the download link to the left.

 Alternatively, `.pdf` handouts are linked on the [schedule](https://stats432-sp2020.github.io/schedule.html) page